microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUserLicense.md

 # Set-EntraBetaUserLicense

 ## Synopsis
-adds or removes licenses for a Microsoft online service to the list of assigned licenses for a user.
+Adds or removes licenses for a Microsoft online service to the list of assigned licenses for a user.

 ## Syntax